tikv/titan/README.md

 bash scripts/format-diff.sh
 ```

-## Compatibility
+## Compatibility with RocksDB
-Currently Titan is only compatible with RocksDB 5.18.
+Current version of Titan is developed and tested with RocksDB 6.4.